NOTAM-bobk/NOTAM-bobk/README.md

 ### `> whoami`

 Hey — I'm Sawyer.
 I build tools the internet didn't know it needed, obsess over clean UI, and think AI should do the boring stuff so humans can do the interesting stuff.

-- 🤖 Deep in AI & automation rabbit holes
-- 🎨 Allergic to ugly interfaces
-- 🏃 Runner & cyclist when I'm not at a keyboard
-- 🔥 Shipping side projects faster than I finish them
-- ⚡ D1 vibe coder — no rules, just results

 ### Check out my dev bio:   https://notam-bobk.github.io/notam--bio/
 ---